 Max Q is a weekly newsletter from TechCrunch all about space.
 Sign up here to receive it weekly on Mondays in your inbox.

 Last year we held our first dedicated space event, and it went so well that we decided to host it again in 2021.
-This year, it’s happening mid-December, and it’s once again going to be an entirely virtual conference, so people from all over the world will be able to join — and you can, too.
+This year, it’s happening December 14 and 15, and it’s once again going to be an entirely virtual conference, so people from all over the world will be able to join.